hanabi/hanabi.github.io/README.md

 ## Level 3 - Rarely Used Advanced Strategies

+### The Setup Clue

+* In the *Early Game*, the order of operations is usually:
+  * give play clues
+  * give save clues to cards that are on chop
+  * clue off-chop 5s
+* Thus, in the *Early Game*, if someone jumps ahead and ignores all of the play clues on the board to clue an off-chop 5, this is very strange, and would usually communicate an advanced strategy like a *Finesse*.
+* However, if by cluing the 5, it moved that player's *Finesse Position* card to a playable card, then the point of the 5's clue may have been to set up a *Finesse* or *Bluff* of some kind.
+* Subsequently, if you see that an off-chop 5's clue allowed a *Finesse* or *Bluff* to occur, then you should not read very strongly into the original 5's clue.

 ### Cluing Off-Chop 2s

 * During the beginning of the game, it is very dangerous to discard.
 It is permissible in this situation to use a 2 number clue to save a 2 that is not on chop, but only if the other players can see that you had no other choice to avoid discarding.